ShauryaS/quicklinks/README.md

-# Quicklinks
+# Quicklinks-Next

 This open source project is an alternative to the popular Linktree.
 Quicklinks is a one-stop website template for people to have quick access to your other socials and important links.
 Made with Nextjs and containerized with Docker.
 Google analytics integration is available.

 ## Getting Started